maximbilan/iOS-Document-Iteraction/README.md

-# iOS How to copy epub files from your app to iBooks app
+# iOS: How to copy epub files from your app to iBooks app

 ![alt tag](https://raw.github.com/maximbilan/iOS-Document-Iteraction/master/img/img1.png)